chitram1/ecber/README.md

 6008BECNR,2021-12-06 13:26:24,,T:/Unpredictability Video Coding Project/Montreal Videos/6008.mp4,1381.010,29.97,2000-01-01T00:00:00,2000-01-01T00:00:00,,,No focal subject,NoObjectInHand,Mom Manipulation,,STATE,689.000,750.421,61.421,,
 ```

-There can be many different column names, but the required ones for the conversion function include Observation.id, Start..s., Stop..s., Duration..s., Behavioral.category, Behavior, Behavior.type.
+To convert this input file into the expected Excel format, we provide the `ConvertCSVtoEXCEL function`.
+As an illustration, we've included a test file named **6008BECNR.csv**.

+While the column names in the CSV file can vary, the conversion function requires specific columns including:
+- Observation id: Name of the file with the encodings -- in the above case, the observation id is 6008BECNR.
+- Start: Stands for the starting time in seconds for a given code, where start is 0.
+- Stop: Stands for the stop time in seconds for a given code.
+- Duration: Duration (in seconds) between the start and stop time for any given code.
+- Behavioral category
+- Behavior: Event and duration codes.
+- Behavior type: Type of code (state/point).

-The output of the CSV conversion function will be in a new directory called ConvertedToExcels.
-An example of what the excel file looks like is shown below.
-This excel file is also included as a test file: 6008BECNR.xlsx
+The output of the CSV conversion function will be saved in a new directory named `ConvertedToExcels`.
+An example of the resulting Excel file is provided as a test file named **6008BECNR.xlsx**.
+This Excel file showcases the format after conversion.

 ```
 Time_Relative_sf Duration_sf Observation Behavior Event_Type